dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 incomputable.
 Incredibly useful insights can be extrapolated from a philosophic exploration of social physics.

-Social physics was originally developed in the 19th century (links) to explain how the behavior of players in simplified games were affected by the imposition of physical (rules/constraints).
+Social physics was originally developed in the 19th century (links?) to explain how the behavior of players in simplified games were affected by the imposition of physical (rules/constraints).
 It originally borrowed heavily from classical mechanics and now overlaps with quantum mechanics, since non-deterministic games are loaded with probabilistic mechanics.
 Social physics can help us understand team sports, advanced
 [swarm behavior](https://en.wikipedia.org/wiki/Swarm_behaviour), the